 ACSS CQB-M’s moving target lead dots (E) are calibrated for a target moving at 8.6mph, and two ranging ladders (F) are built into each side of the large horseshoe—they range vertically and horizontally just like the TA44 ACOG.
 The entire reticle can be illuminated in red through 11 brightness settings or used as a black reticle with the illumination off.

 Recommendation: PAC2.5X’s build quality, fast glass, and ACSS CQB-M’s advanced features combine to make it one of the best $199 AR-15 rifle optics in the world.
-The scope is ideal for shooters who require some magnification to properly see targets at 100 yards and beyond but need rapid target acquisition at close range where every second counts.
+The scope is ideal for shooters who require some magnification to properly see targets at 100 yards and beyond but need rapid target acquisition at close range.